Intevation/intelmq-webinput-csv/docs/user-guide.rst

 -  configure all necessary IntelMQ bots

    -  any that you wish, plus
-   -  CERTBund Contact Expert
+   -  CERT-Bund Contact Expert
-   -  CERTBund Rules Expert
+   -  CERT-Bund Rules Expert
    -  SQL Output, with the special module ``intelmq_webinput_csv.sql_output``